Eluveitie

 Eluveitie (/ɛlˈveɪti/ el-VAY-tee; [ɛlˈfaɪ̯tiː]) is a Swiss folk metal band from Winterthur, Zürich, founded in 2002 by Chrigel Glanzmann.
 The project's first demo, Vên, was released in 2003.
-Vên was a studio project of Glanzmann's, but its success led to the recruitment of a full band.
+Vên was a studio project of Glanzmann's, but its success led to the recruitment of a full band, and the re-release of Vên as an EP in 2004.
 The band then released a full-length album, Spirit, in June 2006.
 In November 2007, Eluveitie was signed by Nuclear Blast.
 The group rose to fame following the release of their first major-label album, Slania, in February 2008.
 The album peaked at number 35 in the Swiss charts and number 72 in the German charts.

 The band's style incorporates characteristics of melodic death metal combined with the melodies of traditional Celtic music.
 They use traditional European instruments, including the hurdy-gurdy and bagpipes, amidst guitars and both clean and harsh vocals.
 Their lyrics include references to Celtic mythology, particularly of Celtic Gaul.
 The lyrics are often in a reconstructed form of the extinct ancient language Gaulish.
 The name of the band comes from graffiti on a vessel from Mantua (c.
 300 BC).
 The inscription in Etruscan letters reads eluveitie, which has been interpreted as the Etruscan form of the Celtic *(h)elvetios (“the Helvetian”), presumably referring to a man of Helvetian descent living in Mantua.